oac-tree/oac-tree/doc/procedure.rst

 Execution Control
 ^^^^^^^^^^^^^^^^^

 The procedure can be executed step-by-step using the ``ExecuteSingle`` method.
-This allows controlling the execution flow and interacting with user interfaces if necessary.
+This allows controlling the execution flow and validating the procedure at each step.
 The ``Setup`` method prepares the procedure for execution.
 The procedure can also be halted and reset.

 .. code-block:: c++